 - If the pH is above 7, we need to add a few drops of 0.1N HCl to make the pH of the media neutral.

 - If the pH is below 7, we need to add a few drops of 0.1 N NaOH to make the pH of the media to 7 or neutral.

 Ideally, the PDA media must be kept under refrigeration (at 2-8 degrees Celsius).
 If there is cracking, discolouration or any other signs of contamination, then the media must be discarded.
 The media should be kept away from the direct light.

 The result can be indicated by the growth of fungi in the culture media.

-Yeasts: These develop as a creamy white colony.
+- Yeasts: They develop as creamy white colonies.

-- Potato Dextrose Agar detects the presence of fungal biomass in the dairy and prepared food products.
+- Potato dextrose agar detects the presence of fungal biomass in dairy and prepared food products.

 - Potato dextrose agar with tartaric acid examines microbes attacking food and dairy products.

 - PDA media with chlortetracycline enumerates yeast and mould counts from cosmetics.